-There is precedent for a Quaker marriage being held in a hospital when one of the couple was seriously ill, was not expected to recover and could not be moved to the place where the marriage would normally have been solemnised.
+A Quaker marriage can being held in a hospital when one of the couple is seriously ill, is not expected to recover and cannot be moved to the place where a marriage would normally be solemnised.
 These exceptional arrangements require close consultation between the registering officer, the area meeting clerk, the Recording Clerk and the superintendent registrar.
-Therefore the Recording Clerk's Office should be consulted immediately if such a marriage needs to take place (see Section 21: Contacts).
-If it is out of office hours, then do try using facebook or your Quaker contacts to try to find a way of getting a message through.
+Therefore Yearly Meeting staff should be consulted immediately if such a marriage needs to take place (see Section 21: Contacts).
+If it is out of office hours, then do try using social media (such as facebook) or your Quaker contacts to try to find a way of getting a message through.